edurange/edurange-flask-docs/installation.md

+# DEPRECATED - Please follow the instructions in the README of the edurange-flask repository

 ## EDURange Installation

 This is a step by step walkthrough for instructors on how to install the EDURange application on the Ubuntu operating system.